dotlang/language/manual.md

 # Modules

 Modules are source code files.
 You can import them into current module and use their public declarations.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on project's root).
-If the specific module path does not exist, compiler will try to download it from web.
+If the specific module path does not exist, compiler will look into parent modules (if any).
+If still not found, compiler will try to download it from web.
 Compiler will support specifying specific branch/release/commit when importing a module.

 The result of import is a struct type.
 You can use `{}` to instantiate that module and have a binding.

 Bindings defined at module level must be compile time calculatable.

 There is closure at module level too.
 So you have access to all module level declarations inside functions.
 When a module has a binding without value (e.g. `year: int` or `T: type`), it must be initialised when instantiating that module.

+Absolute paths that start with http or https will be downloaded from the net if not available locally.

+You can also import multiple modules at the same time using `{}` notation inside module path.
+In this case you can destruct output to have better access to imported modules.
+If you don't destruct, you will have a struct of types that have no names and you can use `.0, .1, ...` notation to access them.

 **Syntax**